jepiqueau/jepiqueau.github.io/_posts/2023-11-28-Quasar-SQLite-CRUD-App.md

  - What is the name of your app?: `quasar-sqlite-app`
  - What should be the Package ID for your app?: `YOUR_PACKAGE_ID`
- - What is the web asset directory for your app?: `dist`
+ - What is the web asset directory for your app?: `dist/spa`

  When done, you must get [success] capacitor.config.ts created!